songyandong/documentation/guide/Architecture.md

 The foundation of PPIO’s incentive mechanism is formed by the various proofs described before, including [PoRep](Four_Proof_Algorithms.html#proof-of-replication-porep), [PoD](Four_Proof_Algorithms.html#proof-of-download-pod), [PoSt](Four_Proof_Algorithms.html#proof-of-spacetime-post) and [LPoC](Four_Proof_Algorithms.html#light-proof-of-capacity-lpoc).
 These proofs are strictly derived and rigorously tested, to enable reliable verification of different types of work done by the nodes in the network, so that the right amount of reward can be given to different parties, to maintain a healthy economy and keep it growing.

-Smart contract is the basis of PPIO’s reward mechanism:
+The smart contract is the basis of PPIO’s reward mechanism:
 - **Storage Contract:**
-	- User storage contract: User creates storage contract to store files to the network, which includes information about the storage object, storage duration, number of copies and the amount of payment offered.
+	- User storage contract: User creates a storage contract to store files to the network, which includes information about the storage object, storage duration, number of copies and the amount of payment offered.
-	- Lessor storage contract: Lessor submits storage contract to offer storage service, which includes information about its storage capacity, available duration, amount of acceptable payment.
-The Lessor storage contract can also be updated later on.
+	- Miner storage contract: Miner submits storage contract to offer storage service, which includes information about its storage capacity, available duration, amount of acceptable payment.
+The miner storage contract can also be updated later on.
-	- IndexScheduler matches User's and Lessor’s contracts.
-When successful, User starts to upload copies of the object to Lessors.
-All data transfer is scheduled by the IndexScheduler.
+	- Indexer matches user's and miner’s contracts.
+When successful, User starts to upload copies of the object to miners.
+All data transfer is scheduled by the indexer.
 - **Download Contract**
 	- User download contract: User creates download contract to download files, which includes information about the object to be downloaded and the amount of payment offered.
-	- Lessor download contract: Lessor submits download contract to offer download services, which includes information about the bandwidth provided, duration and amount of acceptable payment.
+	- Miner download contract: Miner submits download contract to offer download services, which includes information about the bandwidth provided, duration and amount of acceptable payment.
-	- IndexScheduler tries to match the User’s and Lessor’s contracts.
-When successful, User starts to download the object from Lessors.
+	- IndexScheduler tries to match the User’s and miner’s contracts.
+When successful, User starts to download the object from miners.
 All data transfer is scheduled by the IndexScheduler.

 In PPIO’s network, different nodes are getting rewarded based on their roles:
 - **IndexScheduler:** When user download or store data, it needs to obtain indexing info from the IndexSchedulers.
 Therefore the IndexSchedulers will receive indexing reward.
-When the IndexSchedulers dispatch tasks to the Lessors, they also receive scheduling reward.
+When the IndexSchedulers dispatch tasks to the miners, they also receive scheduling reward.
 - **Verifier:** All of the storage proofs PoRep, PoD, PoSt and PoC are conducted by the Verifiers, they will receive verification reward.
-- **Lessor:** Lessors not only provide storage space to store user data, but also provide network bandwidth to enable data transfer.
+- **Miner:** Miners not only provide storage space to store user data, but also provide network bandwidth to enable data transfer.
 The consumption of storage and network bandwidth will be compensated accordingly.
-At the same time, based on the amount of storage and bandwidth the Lessors contribute to the network, they will receive rewards periodically.
+At the same time, based on the amount of storage and bandwidth the miners contribute to the network, they will receive rewards periodically.
 - **Block Builder:** The nodes that record transactions and maintain the ledger will get rewarded by receiving a portion of the transaction fees.
-They also receive reward for adding a new block to the ledger.
+They also receive a reward for adding a new block to the ledger.

 ## Interface Layer

 One of core design goals of PPiO is to provide programmable distributed storage, that can also be called Decentralized Storage as a Service (DSaaS), In order to be more friendly to developers, it provides:

-- **SDK：** Provide high level APIs on various platforms, such as iOS, Android, Mac, Windows, etc.
+- **SDK：** Provides high level APIs on various platforms, such as iOS, Android, Mac, Windows, etc.
-- **Web API：** Facilitate the developers to develop web based applications.
+- **Web API：** Facilitates the developers to develop web based applications.
-- **JSON-RPC interface：** Allow DApps to make calls to functionalities on the distributed nodes, enable easy integration of PPIO’s storage system.
+- **JSON-RPC interface：** Allows DApps to make calls to functionalities on the distributed nodes, enable easy integration of PPIO’s storage system.

 ### App sandbox
 PPIO can support a large number of applications running concurrently in its storage network.
 Developers can configure the security of the files in their own applications.